freebsd/freebsd-quarterly/2020q2/pvlist.md

 which tracks it status.
 In particular, managed page can be made read-only for write-back to the file, or unmapped for reuse (paging).

-Machine-dependent VM layer, pmap, must support managed pages, for instance provide operations pmap_remove_write() to downgrade all mappings to read-only, or pmap_remove_all() to unmap the page from all address spaces.
+The machine-dependent VM layer, pmap, must support managed pages, for instance it must provide operations such as pmap_remove_write() to downgrade all mappings to read-only, or pmap_remove_all() to unmap the page from all address spaces.
 To implement this kind of operations, while not causing the overhead of scanning all page tables, pmap must track existing mappings of the page.
 The tracking is done by allocating a small data structure 'pv entry' per mapping, and linking all pv entries for the given page into pv list.

 Since pv entries come from context of different address spaces, pmap must provide synchronization to guarantee correctness of the list structures.
-Current pmap allocates one mutex per one 2M physical superpage in NUMA configuration, and MAXCPU == 256 locks hashed by the page physical address for non-NUMA.
+Current pmap allocates one mutex per one 2M physical superpage in NUMA configurations, and MAXCPU == 256 locks hashed by the page physical address for non-NUMA.
 The end result is often undeserved lock aliasing causing pv list locks contention, since all 4k pages in the 2M superpage share the same lock, and reservations typically cause adjasted pages to come from the same superpage.

-Proposed patch creates new kernel synchronization primitive OBM (one byte mutex), which is embedded into the currently unused padding in machine-dependent portion of the struct vm_page.
+The proposed patch creates a new kernel synchronization primitive called one byte mutex, which is embedded into the currently unused padding in machine-dependent portion of the struct vm_page.
 This way each page gets dedicated pv list lock.
-In the ever-imprortant buildkernel benchmark on non-NUMA config, this change provides 2x reduction of the system time.
+In the ever-important buildkernel benchmark on non-NUMA config, this change provides 2x reduction of the system time.

 One complication is that old locking distribution scheme made a natural fit for superpages promotion and demotion, since all embedded